 Samantha S. Ching

-Samantha S. Ching is Manager for Public Affairs at WSP, Inc. – a Filipino-owned communications company.
+Samantha S. Ching is a graduate student of Master of Arts in Development Policy under the Political Science Department of De La Salle University.
+Concurrently, she is a Senior Associate for Public Affairs at WSP, Inc. – a Filipino-owned communications company.
 Her current engagements are in the areas of public relations, public policy, and international affairs.
-She recently earned her Master of Arts in Development Policy from De La Salle University where she also obtained her Bachelor’s degree in International Studies major in European Studies, with distinction.
+Samantha obtained her Bachelor’s degree in International Studies major in European Studies, with distinction, from the same university.

 Searching for stories isn’t always easy.